Mindful Eating with Diabetes

 Mindful Eating

 Mindful eating is eating with intention.
-It can help curb food intake and control diabetes.
-Along with encouraging healthier food choices, mindful eating can boost happiness with those choices.
-It can inspire people to eat less.
+It’s slowing down and thinking about your food as you are choosing it and eating it.
+This way of eating can help you curb your food intake, lose some weight and control your diabetes.
+Along with encouraging healthier food choices, mindful eating can boost your happiness with those choices.

 Food is often used as a way to cope with stress and hard situations.
-Many people who struggle with diabetes have issues linked to food.
-When people are diagnosed with diabetes, their relationship with food becomes even more strained.
-It can create a perfect storm for mindless eating and overeating.
+Many people who struggle with diabetes experience feelings of judgment and guilt linked to food.
+When people are diagnosed with diabetes, their relationship with food can become even more strained.

 • Become aware of the positive and nurturing side of food choice